pytorch/pytorch/torch/csrc/jit/README.md

 ### `attributes`

-Attributes are module properties that are not parameters or constants.
-Attributes are saved as list in the order they were defined on the module as a Python `pickle` archive.
-Only the subset of `pickle` is implemented.
-This was chosen due to:
+Attributes are all module properties that are not parameters or constants.
+Attributes are saved in a list in the order they were defined on the module.
+The list is stored as a Python `pickle` archive in the top level of the model file in `attributes.pkl`. `pickle`'s format was chosen due to:
 * **user friendliness** - the attributes file can be loaded in Python with `pickle` without having PyTorch installed
 * **size limits** - formats such as Protobuf empose size limits on total message size, whereas pickle limits are on individual values (e.g. strings cannot be longer than 4 GB)
 * **standard format** - `pickle` is a standard Python module with a reasonably simple format.
 The format is a program to be consumed by a stack machine that is detailed in Python's [`pickletools.py`](https://svn.python.org/projects/python/trunk/Lib/pickletools.py)
 * **built-in memoization** - for shared reference types (e.g. Tensor, string, lists, dicts)
 * **self describing** - a separate definition file is not needed to understand the pickled data
+* **eager mode save** - `torch.save()` already produces a `pickle` archive, so doing the same with attributes may ease unification of these formats in the future

 A given module may have many attributes of different types and many submodules, each with their own attributes.
-Attribute names and types (in Mypy syntax) are recorded in `model.json`:
+Attributes are recorded in `model.json`:
+* type - the full type of the attribute (in [Mypy syntax](https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html))
+* name - the attribute's name
+* id - the offset into the saved list of all model attributes

 ```json
 {